Vacation schemes

 For example, currently per week you will be paid:

 You should receive at least the National Minimum Wage (NMW) in the UK if you're performing the role of a worker.
-From April 2023, this currently stands at:
+From April 2024, this is £8.60 for 18 to 20 year olds.
+Those aged 21 and over should receive the National Living Wage (NLW) of £11.44.

 How do I make the most of my vacation scheme?

-Complete all tasks to the best of your ability and ensure the work that you submit is to a high standard.
+'Show enthusiasm right across the vacation scheme and demonstrate consistent motivation to get involved,' advises Rupali.
+'Whether it's an exciting client meeting, drafting, or research for an ongoing matter, aim to produce your best work.'
 Going above and beyond the requirements will get you noticed for the right reasons, as will being proactive and asking for work if you have time on your hands.

 Use your buddy to find out what life at the firm is really like for a trainee and take every opportunity to get inside hints and tips from the employees that you spend time with.
-Embrace every opportunity to make contacts and speak to as many colleagues as possible.
 Also make sure you take part in any social events that you're invited to.

 Find out more